 SLU Madrid offers a wide range of undergraduate courses in business, the humanities and the sciences.
 The majority of courses are offered in English and are taught with other American study abroad students.
 While prior knowledge of Spanish is not a requirement of the program, we encourage students to enroll in at least one Spanish language course while at SLU-Madrid to help them communicate and interact with locals.

 To review the list of pre-approved courses for this program, please click "Pre-Approved Courses" at the top of this page.
 You should also visit the SLU-Madrid website to view the list of courses on offer for the semester you wish to study abroad.
-The Spring 2018 list can be found HERE
+The preliminary Fall 2018 course list can be found HERE.

 Housing and Meals

 SLU Madrid facilitates the placement of students in carefully selected Spanish households.
 One of the most rewarding and culturally integrating experiences a student can have is to be part of a Spanish family where they have the opportunity to learn and experience day-to-day life in urban Madrid.
 All Host Family